-- Although enrollment increased in FY18, the enrollment outlook for FY19 is uncertain due to our community size and location. - Health and Property insurance premiums continue to rise at a rate that is higher than the percentage of funding increase.
+- Although enrollment increased in FY20, the enrollment outlook for FY21 is uncertain due to our community size and location. - Health and Property insurance premiums continue to rise at a rate that is higher than the percentage of funding increase. - The COVID-19 pandemic continues to leave uncertainty in funding sources.